bgogetap/StickyHeaders/README.md

 Easily add Sticky Headers to your RecyclerView

 ###Setup
 Implement `StickyHeaderHandler` in your Presenter/Activity or whatever class has access to your RecyclerView adapter dataset, as well as the ViewGroup hosting the RecyclerView.
+(The parent of the RecyclerView must be a FrameLayout or CoordinatorLayout)

 Instantiate a `StickyLayoutManager` and set that as the LayoutManager for your RecyclerView.